hqjs/babel-plugin-transform-typescript/README.md

 # https://hqjs.org
-Original bebel plugin fork that allows to work with parameter decorators and dependency injection
+[Original bebel plugin](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-typescript) fork that allows to work with parameter decorators and dependency injection

-The plugin is in sync with version `7.10.1` of official plugin, the difference is that Program transformation is done on exit rather then on enter (due to that `jsxPragma` check is done differently as on program exit there is no JSX left when `react` preset is being used), that allows to apply additional transformations to import statements.
+The plugin is in sync with version `7.12.1` of official plugin, the difference is that Program transformation is done on exit rather then on enter (due to that `jsxPragma` check is done differently as on program exit there is no JSX left when `react` preset is being used), that allows to apply additional transformations to import statements.
 Plugin has extra option `removeUnusedImports` default to true.
 When the option is set to false, plugin does not try to remove unused imports that could be suitable for preprocessing templates like `svelte`.

 # Installation
 ```sh